Our Services

 Helpful Resources

-Doctors are exploring how the gut microbiome influences inflammation, metabolism and immune signaling to develop strategies that could slow or prevent cognitive decline.
-Mechanisms like short chain fatty acid production, gut barrier integrity and microbial modulation of neurotransmitters highlight how diet, probiotics and emerging therapies might defend brain health.
+Doctors are increasingly investigating how the gut microbiome influences brain health through inflammation, metabolism, and immune signaling — with the goal of developing strategies that may slow or prevent cognitive decline.
+Key mechanisms include short-chain fatty acid production, gut barrier integrity, and microbial regulation of neurotransmitters.
+Together, these insights suggest that diet, probiotics, and emerging microbiome-based therapies could play a meaningful role in protecting long-term brain function.

 Dementia affects millions worldwide, robbing people of memory, thinking skills and independence.
 While genetics and age are major factors, researchers increasingly focus on the gut microbiome—the trillions of bacteria, fungi and other microbes living in our intestines—as a promising avenue for protecting brain health.
 Understanding the microbiome's influence on inflammation, metabolism and the immune system may help doctors develop new strategies to slow or prevent cognitive decline.